Cord McCoy: Professional career

 McCoy joined the Professional Rodeo Cowboys Association (PRCA) in 2001.
-In 2002, he qualified for the Prairie Circuit Finals Rodeo in bareback bronc riding, saddle bronc riding and bull riding.
-In 2004, he won the average title at PRCA Xtreme Bulls Division II qualifying events in Clemson, South Carolina and at Old Fort Days in Fort Smith, Arkansas.
-Like many PRCA bull riders in the 2000s and 2010s, McCoy also competed in the Championship Bull Riding (CBR) tour.
-He qualified for the CBR World Finals in 2005, as well as qualifying for the PRCA 's National Finals Rodeo (NFR) that same year.
+In 2002, he qualified for the PRCA Prairie Circuit Finals Rodeo in bareback bronc riding, saddle bronc riding and bull riding.
+He also competed in the semi-pro International Professional Rodeo Association (IPRA) and won five world championships in said organization; bull riding in 2002, and saddle bronc riding and all-around, both times in 2002 and 2003.
+In 2004, he won the average title at PRCA Xtreme Bulls Division II qualifying events in Clemson, South Carolina, and at Old Fort Days in Fort Smith, Arkansas.
+He also competed sporadically in the Professional Bull Riders (PBR) circuit.

 In 2005, McCoy's career went more professional.
-He won the Four States Fair Rodeo in Texarkana, Arkansas; he won co-champion at the Beef Empire Days PRCA Rodeo in Garden City, Kansas; and he won Red River Stampede PRCA Rodeo in Durant, Oklahoma.
-He also won the Mineral Wells, Texas PRCA Rodeo; competed in the Calgary Stampede; and placed 14th in the National Finals Rodeo.
+He won the Four States Fair Rodeo in Texarkana, Arkansas; he was co-champion at the Beef Empire Days PRCA Rodeo in Garden City, Kansas; he won Red River Stampede PRCA Rodeo in Durant, Oklahoma; and he won the Mineral Wells, Texas PRCA Rodeo.
+He also competed at the Calgary Stampede.
+Like many PRCA bull riders in the 2000s and 2010s, McCoy also competed in the Championship Bull Riding (CBR) circuit.
+He qualified for the CBR World Finals in 2005, as well as qualifying for the PRCA's National Finals Rodeo (NFR) that same year.
+He placed 14th at the NFR.

-In 2006, McCoy left the PRCA and CBR to join the Professional Bull Riders (PBR).
-As a result of winning enough money on the PBR’s minor league tour, then known as the Challenger Tour, he earned a pathway to compete on the organization’s premier series, then known as the Built Ford Tough Series (BFTS).
+In 2006, McCoy left the PRCA and CBR to compete full-time in the PBR.
+As a result of winning enough money on the PBR's minor league Challenger Tour, he earned a pathway to compete on the organization's premier tour, the Built Ford Tough Series (BFTS).
 He qualified for the PBR World Finals in 2006, 2008-2009 and 2011.